-TO A.3 - Promotion of social inclusion and fight against poverty RISKS RISK POTENTIAL ADVERSE RISK MITIGATING RESPONSIBILITY Occurre NCE (H/M/L) ІМРАСТ LEVEL (H/M/ L) MEASURE(S) Context-related Deterioration of the political and security situation in the relevant territories Break-down of social structures and organisations Monitor the situation and decide on the measures once the risk appears in cooperation with concerned Local Authorities Lead and co-beneficiaries shall inform the JTS and the MA as soon as the adverse impact appear Territories concerned by the implementation of projects activities М Severe difficulties for travelling from / to / in territories that face risks н Intensify the use of ICT tools as long as internet access allows National Authorities and concerned Local Authorities monitor the risks and support the identification of adequate mitigating measures in accordance with the national legislation in force Revise action plans and shift, where necessary, activities in Proposals and changes made
+TO A.3 - Promotion of social inclusion and fight against poverty Risks RISK OCCURRE NCE (H/M/L) POTENTIAL ADVERSE IMPACT RISK LEVEL (H/M/ L) MITIGATING MEASURE(S) RESPONSIBILITY Context-related Deterioration of the political and security situation in the relevant territories Break-down of social structures and organisations Monitor the situation and decide on the measures once the risk appears in cooperation with concerned Local Authorities Lead and co-beneficiaries shall inform the JTS and the MA as soon as the adverse impact appear Territories concerned by the implementation of projects activities М Severe difficulties for travelling from / to / in territories that face risks Н Intensify the use of ICT tools as long as internet access allows National Authorities and concerned Local Authorities monitor the risks and support the identification of adequate mitigating measures in accordance with the national legislation in force Revise action plans and shift, where necessary, activities in Proposals and changes made

-Worsening of the economic and financial outlook in the relevant Slow-down of social activities and support to relevant stakeholders territories not affected by severe security concerns Continue with involved training institutions and social service providers as best as possible by the lead beneficiary - in close cooperation with the concerned co-beneficiaries - are assessed by the JTS and approved by the MA as long as there are no changes in terms of partnership composition and/or expected results territories Μ Persistence and intensification of the slow-down in the offer for social services Μ Intensify the use of ICT tools as long as internet access allows In case of major changes in project design (i.e. revised partnership composition and/or expected results modification) the final decision has to be taken by the JMC Content/project spe cific I Social protection schemes and actions implemented with limited and short term impact М Scattered target groups benefiting from implemented activities м Early definition of effective mechanisms of cooperation between public administration, private and community Lead and co-beneficiaries shall include and propose solutions for the future sustainability of the project outcomes Increased gender-related inequality Institutional follow up and sustainability at stake utional follow up The adverse impact(s) is (are) monitored by the JTS and the MA which will support the beneficiaries in the identification of the mitigating measures, also in cooperation with National Authorities Instability/changes affecting project partners hampers project implementation Incapacities or delays in providing necessary support and contribution towards the expected results Continue working with other engaged staff of actors In case of major changes in project design (i.e. revised partnership composition and/or expected results inpenentation H Limited capacities of the partnership in reaching the expected level of expenditures, reducing further pre-financing(s) Μ Continue with actors that are not affected by instability / changes in the institutional / organisational framework modification) the final decision has to be taken by the JMC Change in partnership composition
+Worsening of the economic and financial outlook in Slow-down of social activities and support to relevant stakeholders territories not affected by severe security concerns Continue with involved training institutions and social service providers as best as possible by the lead beneficiary - in close cooperation with the concerned co-beneficiaries - are assessed by the JTS and approved by the MA as long as there are no changes in terms of partnership composition and/or expected results the relevant territories M Persistence and intensification of the slow-down in the offer for social services M Intensify the use of ICT tools as long as internet access allows In case of major changes in project design (i.e. revised partnership composition and/or expected results modification) the final decision has to be taken by the JMC Content/project spec cific Social protection schemes and actions implemented with limited and short term impact M Scattered target groups benefiting from implemented activities Increased gender-related inequality Institutional follow up and sustainability at stake M Early definition of effective mechanisms of cooperation between public administration, private and community sectors to ensure targeted and sustainable governance of socioeconomic schemes and actions Lead and co-beneficiaries shall include and propose solutions for the future sustainability of the project outcomes The adverse impact(s) is (are) monitored by the JTS and the MA which will support the beneficiaries in the identification of the mitigating measures, also in cooperation with National Authorities Instability/changes affecting project partners hampers project implementation Н Incapacities or delays in providing necessary support and contribution towards the expected results Limited capacities of the partnership in reaching the expected level of expenditures, reducing further pre-financing(s) M Continue working with other engaged staff of actors Continue with actors that are not affected by instability / changes in the institutional / organisational framework Change in partnership In case of major changes in project design (i.e. revised partnership composition and/or expected results modification) the final decision has to be taken by the JMC